akashsrathaur/Health_Zen/README.md

 ### How to Get Your Keys

 1.  **Firebase Keys**: You can get these by creating a Firebase project and a Web App within that project.
-In the Firebase console, go to "Project Settings" > "General", and under "Your apps", you will find the Firebase SDK snippet with your configuration.
+In the Firebase console, go to **Project Settings** > **General**, and under "Your apps", you will find the Firebase SDK snippet with your configuration.

 2.  **GEMINI_API_KEY**: You can get this for free from Google AI Studio.
     *   Go to [aistudio.google.com](https://aistudio.google.com/).